jzucker2/wargos/README.md

 - **Organized Structure**: Files are stored in IP-specific subdirectories (`/backups/{ip}/`)
 - **Metadata Tracking**: Each backup includes timestamp and device information
 - **Bulk Operations**: Backup all devices or individual instances
+- **Download Latest**: Download the most recent backup for any device
 - **Error Handling**: Robust error handling for network and file system issues
 - **Prometheus Metrics**: Comprehensive metrics for monitoring backup operations